walidshaari/Kubernetes-Certified-Administrator/labs/kubeadm-cluster/CKA-Islamabad.md

    ![exam environment](../../images/ExamEnvPreview.png)

-- practice on killer.sh when you are ready before the exam at least a week
+- practice on the killer.sh when you are ready before the exam at least a week

    ![killer.sh](../../images/killer.shell-include.png)

    https://link.medium.com/LrdvRBadbib
    Certification Magic
-   Pluralsight acquring Acloud guru
+   Pluralsight acquiring Acloud guru

    Kubernetes 1.22 documentation

 ## Quick tips

-* Ensure you are practcing using the right exam kubernetes version. as of  today it is 1.21 and using the right
+* Ensure you are practicing using the right exam kubernetes version. as of  today, it is 1.21 and using the right
 ![k8s docs](../../images/k8s-docs.png)

 * Ensure you address the right namespace and cluster always
-* KISS:  Do not overthink it,start with the basics, do your backups, and remmber what you practiced.
+* KISS:  Do not overthink it; start with the basics, do your backups, and remember what you practiced.
 * Get familiar with the options you need and files
 * avoid spelling mistakes
 * Focused troubleshooting for control-plan static manifests and kubelet: `journalctl -u kubelet`
   -  Check logs in `/var/log/pods`  or `/var/log/containers` or `crictl ps -a`, `crictl pods` or `crictl logs`
 * Make sure you backup manifests/configuration files before working on them
-  - While practcing try to break working configs and check for errors, investigate them.
+  - While practicing, try to break working configs and check for errors, investigate them.
 [Klustered youtube series](https://www.youtube.com/playlist?list=PLz0t90fOInA5IyhoT96WhycPV8Km-WICj) might help you understand more the Kubernetes internals
-* The exam environments should come ready with auto-completion and all command line tools you need, try to capatilize that, if you can do it from the command line, no need to visit that web page, if you need that webpage, make sure you already know where in the web page its is what you need, you can bookmark if you wish.
+* The exam environments should come ready with auto-completion and all command-line tools needed.
+Try to capitalize on that; if you can do it from the command line, no need to visit that web page; if you need that webpage, make sure you already know where in the web page is what you need, you can bookmark it if you wish.

 * Enable [kubectl autocomplete](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#bash).
-Autocomplete is the life saviour in any timebound exam as well as our day to day work (e.g. If autocomplete enabled `k -n [Press Tab]` will suggest available namespaces).
-Example command to enable autocomplete is available at official [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#bash) page, you don't have to remember anything.
+Autocomplete is the life savior in any time-bound exam and our day-to-day work (e.g., If the autocomplete enabled `k -n [Press Tab]` will suggest available namespaces).
+Example command to enable autocomplete is available at the official [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#bash) page; you don't have to remember anything.
 ```
 source <(kubectl completion bash) # setup autocomplete in bash into the current shell, bash-completion package should be installed first.
 echo "source <(kubectl completion bash)" >> ~/.bashrc # add autocomplete permanently to your bash shell.